nipy/heudiconv/paper.md

 # - name: Michael  # 0 commits, issues: opened 7 participated in 3
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Jörg Stadler  # 6 commits, issues: opened 3 participated in 0
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: Basile Pinsard  # 1 commits, issues: opened 6 participated in 1
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are